Electrical Project Information

 Electrical Permit Application Form

 Download the Electrical Permit Application to be printed.
-You can either fax, email to firstname.lastname@example.org, or mail the completed application to the City.
-You cannot currently submit permit applications electronically, this will be available sometime in the future.
+Email to: firstname.lastname@example.org, or mail the completed application to the City.

 Electrical Permit Fees